Varad2804/asic-design-class/README.md

 }
 ```
 Compiling the Application using GCC compiler:

    ![Alt text](images3/image1.png)

 Compiling using RISC-V Compiler:

    ![Alt text](images3/image2.png)

-We have infered that the output is same in both the cases.
+**Conclusion**:We have infered that the output is same in both the cases.
 </details>